The JISEA Catalyzers

 The JISEA Catalyzers initiative focuses on creating capabilities and accelerating the clean energy transition through collaboration.

 Launched in early 2021, the JISEA Catalyzers initiative brings together thought leaders from JISEA, the National Renewable Energy Laboratory, partner universities, and industry to elevate, broaden, and deepen research capabilities to address emerging challenges in the clean energy transition.

-By enhancing connections across the energy research ecosystem to meet emerging challenges, the JISEA Catalyzers will launch new, crosscutting capabilities to achieve clean energy goals at speed and scale.
-Analytical insights will help design large-scale concepts for future research, mapping pathways to a global clean energy economy.
+By enhancing connections across the energy research ecosystem to meet emerging challenges, the JISEA Catalyzers launch new, crosscutting capabilities to achieve clean energy goals at speed and scale.
+Analytical insights help design large-scale concepts for future research, mapping pathways to a global clean energy economy.

 Climate and air quality challenges are driving global transitions in power, transportation, industry, buildings, and product design.
 Clean energy technologies will be affected by a changing atmosphere while also impacting atmospheric systems in ways that go beyond reduced CO2 emissions.

 The Energy and Atmospheric Systems Catalyzer is exploring the multidirectional relationships across climate, air quality, and energy systems.

 Scaling clean energy integration, electrifying economies, and transforming energy systems will have major impacts on land use, economies, people, and the environment.
 All of these changes will occur in communities.